nevrome/mobest/README.md

 One important question for the Gaussian process regression performed within multiple of the core functions of `mobest` is a correct and useful setting for the kernel parameters.
-The package therefore provides different helper functions to estimate them.
+The package therefore provides different helper functions to either estimate them or prepare data products that can be used to estimate them.

 #### Variogram calculation

-`mobest::calculate_pairwise_distances` calculates different types of pairwise distances (spatial, temporal, ancestry components) and returns them in a long format `data.frame` object of class `mobest_pairwisedistances`.
+`mobest::calculate_pairwise_distances` calculates different types of pairwise distances (spatial, temporal, ancestry components) for each input sample pair and returns them in a long format `tibble` of class `mobest_pairwisedistances`.

 ``` r